SFW-FreeDevelopment/ReminderBot/README.md

 # ReminderBot
 A Discord bot to create reminders.

-Build with .NET 6, Docker, and Discord.Net.
+Built with .NET 6, Docker, and Discord.Net.

 ---